-"Participant" or "you" means an individual who registers for the International Space Apps Challenge and the Space Apps COVID-19 Challenge.
+"Participant" or "you" means an individual who registers for the International Space Apps Challenge.

 "NASA" or "Agency," as used herein, means the National Aeronautics and Space Administration, and includes its support contractors (at any tier) that are assisting NASA with the planning and execution of the International Space Apps Challenge.

-The International Space Apps Challenge will be held at each International Space Apps Challenge location virtually starting on October 3, 2020.
-Prior to the start time, you must be registered to participate in the International Space Apps Challenge online at https://spaceappschallenge.org (a list of virtual locations is provided at https://2020.spaceappschallenge.org/).
-Participants who are under the age of 13 are required to be registered for the event by a parent or legal guardian and must be accompanied during the event at all times by a parent or legal guardian.
-By signing up for an account and/or registering for an event, you permit the International Space Apps Challenge to send marketing and notification messages to your registered email address.
+The International Space Apps Challenge will be held at each International Space Apps Challenge location virtually starting on October 2, 2021.
+Prior to the start time, you must be registered to participate in the International Space Apps Challenge online at https://spaceappschallenge.org (a list of virtual locations is provided at https://2021.spaceappschallenge.org/locations/).
+Participants who are under the age of 18 are required to be registered for the event by a parent or legal guardian and must be accompanied during the event at all times by a parent or legal guardian.
+By signing up for an account and/or registering for an event, you permit the International Space Apps Challenge to send information about the event and future events, as well as notification messages, to your registered email address.

 All submitted solutions ("Solutions") shall directly address one or more of the International Space Apps Challenge statements ("Challenges") as described at https://spaceappschallenge.org/ to be eligible for posting on the Space Apps website.
 Solutions that do not address a specific Challenge may be posted publicly at NASA’s sole discretion.
 By submitting a Solution, you grant NASA permission to display, copy, combine, compile, distribute, and disseminate your Solution to support the International Space Apps Challenge.
-All Solutions will be reviewed prior to posting and will be posted at NASA's sole discretion.
+All Solutions will be posted at NASA's sole discretion.
 Solutions will not be accepted or posted if they include:

 - Threatening, slanderous, or obscene language;